 2) Upwork takes a percentage of your pay

-In the name of being upfront, I wanted to tell you these things right off the bat.
+In the name of being upfront, I wanted to tell you these things right away.

 Having said that, while both these things can be true, I strongly believe that when you’re just starting out as a new freelance writer, there are so many more positive aspects of Upwork.